khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Figma update.md

 <details><summary>See tasks:</summary>

-1. [ ] Review and approve assignee’s design.
+1. [ ] Review assignee's design and ensure that any [breaking change][breaking-changes] has been accounted for.
 Specific design questions can be addressed with comments in Figma.
 Comment in this issue when the content is less specific to the design or requires greater visibility.
 1. [ ] Make sure all layers are correctly named and organized.
 1. [ ] Stress test final component by changing the component's size, editing content, and changing any available variants and properties.
 1. [ ] Ensure component descriptions and external documentation links are clear and accurate.
-1. [ ] Approve assignee’s design.
-Let the assigning know that their changes have been approved by mentioning them in this issue.
+1. [ ] Approve assignee's design and mention them in this issue to let them know.
-1. [ ] Assign to a [Figma maintainer][figma-maintainer] for final review (make sure they have edit permissions in Figma).
+1. [ ] Assign to a [Figma maintainer][figma-maintainer] for final review and merge (make sure they have edit permissions in Figma).
-1. [ ] Ask a [Foundations designer][foundations-team] to review your design (ensure they have edit permissions in Figma).

 </details>